samar3366/todo-app/README.md

-# starter-kit
+# TODO APP
-A Starter kit
+A simple TODO application with linkedin authentication